 21. Caretta Shiodome Christmas winter illumination

-As of 4 December 2024, there is still no word on the illuminations – so maybe Christmas at Caretta Shiodome is cancelled!
+Still no word on this but like mid November to mid Februaryย โ so maybe Christmas at Caretta Shiodome is cancelled!

 It is also a short walk from the hustle and bustle of Ginza (great for Christmas shopping in Tokyo too).